 - having trouble coping with or participating in everyday activities

-- isolating yourself from family or friends.
+- isolating yourself from family or friends

 How to look after your mental health

-Although mental illnesses aren’t always avoidable, there are some simple things that you can do to look after your mental health.
+Although mental health issues aren’t always avoidable, there are some simple things that you can do to look after your mental health.
 The following suggestions can be helpful in preventing mental health problems from developing in the first place, or can help you deal with milder symptoms of some mental health issues:

 - Surround yourself with supportive people.